 Where the whole thing happened, the United States declared independence.
 It is there that you will learn a little more about the formation of the country, customs, a tour full of history!

 It is the old part of the city; it has existed since the British colonial era.
-There I recommend going to visit the Betsy Ross House, home of the girl who sewed the first American flag.
-It is a museum with the things of the time, a journey through time!
+I recommend going to visit the Betsy Ross House, home of the girl who sewed the first American flag.
+It is a museum with the things of the time, genuinely a journey through time!

 Bridge over the Delaware River super cute and with that very classic design, almost a Golden Gate, only blue!
 Kick Take the opportunity to stroll along the banks of the river, as there are plenty of cool things to do: shows, bars, restaurants, ice skating (in winter), etc.

 A charming neighborhood that I recommend for strolling, shopping, and going to cool restaurants!

 In addition to Rittenhouse, I suggest three streets that are great for shopping: Market Street, Walnut Street, and Chestnut Street.
 The three are parallel to each other and are home to all the famous stores you’ve heard of, so I won’t give you names.
 I suggest walking these streets and entering the stores you want for a day of shopping without a script!